Freechains/README/README.md

 - Happened-before best-effort partial order
 - Per-topic reputation system for healthiness

-A peer posts a message to a topic (a chain) and all other connected peers interested in the same topic eventually receive the message.
+A user posts a message to a chain (a topic) and all other users subscribed to the same chain eventually receive the message.
+Users spend their reputation to post new messages and gain reputation from consolidated posts.
+Users can like and dislike messages from other users, which transfer reputation between them.

 <!---
 Freechains is (intended to be) decentralized, fair, free (*as-in-speech*), free